AanZee/conventions/go/README.md

 Global / package / function

-Don't use many Global var's.
+No Global Variables.
+Use getters for that.

-If a package var is used in more than 1 file, put it in a base.go
+If a package variable is used in more than 1 file, put it in a base.go

-Declare function var's mostly at the top of the function, or close to the first usage.
+Declare a function variable at the top of the function, or close to the first usage.

 ## Functions and methods